BenIzhak/GANs-Workshop/README.md

 Train pix2pix network TODO-ROTEM

 ### 4. Generate new edges and color them
-Now we can generate new edges with generate_images.py
+Now we can generate new edges.
+In order to do so run "python generate_edges.py Gpath Rpath".
+Replace 'Gpath' with path to the DCGAN weights and 'Rpath' with path to the destination directory. finally we can use pix2pix to color the fake edges and get the final results.

+## Usefull links
 The frogs dataset was taken from: https://github.com/jonshamir/frog-dataset

 The HED network was taken from: https://github.com/sniklaus/pytorch-hed